Canceling In-Person Learning Due to Inclement Weather

 How do Delayed Starts Impact the School Day?

-Due to the transportation requirements of a delayed start, all morning early childhood, preschool, and kindergarten programs (including extended day at Davis Primary) are canceled.
+• Due to the transportation requirements of a delayed start, all morning early childhood, preschool, and kindergarten programs (including Before the Bell ) are canceled.
 Afternoon early childhood, preschool and kindergarten programs will operate on schedule.